-Nine children and adolescents aged between 7 and 18 were monitored for one year, with 40 to 100 individual sessions.
+Nine children, adolescents, and teenagers, aged between 7 and 18, were monitored over the course of one year, with 40 to 100 individual sessions.
 The results are promising: all participants showed improvement in their visual exploration by the end of the study.
-Furthermore, they made progress in at least one of the six socio-emotional skills tested: preferential attention to biological movement, social orientation, face exploration, emotional expression discrimination, joint attention, and socio-moral judgement.
+Furthermore, they made progress in at least one of the six socio-emotional skills tested: preferential attention to biological movement, social orientation, face exploration, emotional expression discrimination, joint attention, and socio-moral judgment.